Elvanos/webTemplate/README.md

         * Input can be mixed in any way as long each is it a separate file
     * Automatic custom processing of directories and files
         * Supported modes: Object literal (more WIP)
+        * Support infinite recursive subdirectories/files and comes up with a custom ID build system
         * Custom files/libraries/script batches can be imported separately without being added to default output
     * Minified & dev version of the js output files